gbmhunter/blog/content/electronics/components/power-regulators/switch-mode-power-supplies-smps/buck-converters/_index.md

 You can find a buck converter calculator as part of [mbedded.ninja&lsquo;s NinjaCalc web app](http://ninja-calc.mbedded.ninja/buck-converter-calculator).

-{{% img src="ninja-calc-buck-converter-calculator-screenshot.png" width="956" caption="A screenshot of the buck converter calculator in NinjaCalc (as of v2.2.0)." %}}
+{{% figure src="ninja-calc-buck-converter-calculator-screenshot.png" width="956" caption="A screenshot of the buck converter calculator in NinjaCalc (as of v2.2.0)." %}}

 ## Synchronous Rectification